dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 We want to enable marketplaces for trade, where our agents represent buyers and sellers, and they trade.

 'meet the team' page is actually just a bunch of agents.
+Some of these agents can be combined together for more effect, like the debater working with the negotiator can find more avenues.

 Agents includes:
 - upgrade agent, to choose when a new release of an agent is due